akiya64/follow-reducer/README.md

 Because default CA authentification file path is setted not existed folder, it is hardcoded DLL the developer user folder path.
 Http client gem has this bug some version.

+## ThisScript
+Replace Follow with a List member.
+Prepare API key on Twitter, set API key and List slug in config.yaml.